Dream of having the confidence to travel solo?

 You can find anything from hats by “milliner to the royals” Philip Treacy to homemade wonders like the one pictured above.
 I love how this combines horses, Kentucky Fried Chicken, and bourbon into one magical creation.
 Demented!

 One pattern you’ll notice is that the color red or red roses feature in many of the Derby hats.
 That’s because the winner of the Kentucky Derby is presented with a garland of roses at the end.
 For this reason, the Derby is often called “The Run for the Roses”.
-I personally bought a red fascinator at the Kentucky Derby store that looks like its topped with roses, and I have since worn it…exactly never.
+I personally bought a red fascinator at the Kentucky Derby store that looks like its topped with roses, and I have since worn it…fewer than five times.

 2) She Bop